-Abiquo launched the latest version of its award-winning software in April 2017.
+Abiquo launched the latest version of its award-winning software in December 2017.
 With the abilities to deliver VM horizontal and vertical auto-scaling on any cloud, schedule workload actions, create application blueprints and deploy them to multiple cloud infrastructures, set up application and workload monitoring and offer different storage SLAs to different tenant groups, Abiquo customers can meet their tenant’s needs and differentiate their services even further.
 Enhanced support for reseller models helps MSPs find new routes to market.
-Great features such as true multi-tenant Docker support – also with blueprints and alarms too – continue to attract industry interest.
-Read below for more information about how Abiquo v4.0 can benefit your business.
+Advanced multi-tenancy capabilities, optimization tools and the new metrics tab are some of the new features included in this last release.
+Read below for more information about how Abiquo v4.2 can benefit your business.

 Get the benefit of hybrid cloud faster than ever with Abiquo’s unified portal.
-Using a familiar drag-and-drop method to deploy VMs, and supported by built-in tutorials, users can get started within minutes with little or no training.
+With the enhancements to our user interface, using a familiar drag-and-drop method to deploy VMs, and supported by built-in tutorials, users can get started within minutes with little or no training.
 With privileges you control, users can view monitoring information, onboard their own Amazon and Azure accounts, and even perform VM migrations.
 All these features are available through our REST API for endless automation and integration opportunities.
 In addition to supporting all major hypervisors and public clouds, you can use OpenStack and vCloud Director infrastructure too.

 It’s easy to customise the interface to match your business – every text string can be modified by editing text files, and Abiquo can be fully white-labelled, and can even run multiple brands on the same platform to support reseller scenarios.